 Sixteen Mile Creek

 We paddle over an open area of water with steep banks coated in forest, with our sights set on an island

-we explore on foot.
+we will explore on foot.
 Bald eagles have been seen swooping down from these banks to snatch fish out of

 the water here.
 A tall, dome-shaped island emerges out of the water with windswept trees and grasses.